JimDesu/basis-lang/spec.md

 ### 10.16 Object Retirement

-Object retirement is not separate machinery; it is the obligation system applied at two levels.
-When an object goes out of scope, the object's own obligation fires if it carries one — an object produced by a source is an obligated value like any other — and each of its owned fields' obligations fires as well.
-The per-instance discharge entries of §10.13 are exactly these field obligations.
+Object retirement is not separate machinery; it is the obligation system applied at one level.
+When an object goes out of scope, the object's **own** obligation fires if it carries one — an object produced by a source is an obligated value like any other, and its slot discharges at scope end exactly as any slot does (§10.12).

-The system triggers all of them but arbitrates among none.
-The object's own discharge and a field's discharge can conflict — the object's discharge releasing storage a field's discharge still needs, or two discharges targeting an aliased resource — and ensuring they do not is the programmer's responsibility, as with every aliasing question the language declines to police.
-The tool for doing so is the guarantee of §10.11: during an object's own discharge its fields are valid, so any order-sensitive disposal is performed there, explicitly, leaving nothing for the unspecified automatic firing to get wrong.
+**Retirement does not auto-fire owned fields.** An obligation parked in a field is the programmer's to manage: whoever tears the object down finalizes its obligated fields explicitly, in whatever order that teardown chooses.
+Nothing fires them implicitly, so there is no systemic retirement order to reason about and no automatic firing to arbitrate.
+The per-instance discharge entries of §10.13 record which sink an obligated field would fire, and are consulted when a field is finalized explicitly — they are not a schedule retirement walks.

+The consequence, named plainly: **an object or record that owns an obligated field must be finalized explicitly, or that field's duty leaks.** Retirement will not catch it, and there is no completeness check — by choice, rather than trade an explosion of bookkeeping for a safety the programmer can already read off the code.
+A *local* record is bitten exactly as a heap one: the moment a resource is stored into a field, managing it is the programmer's.
+This is an acknowledged footgun (Appendix I, B4), on the §10.3 shelf.

+**Construction and finalization are clean duals.** Because retirement does not automate the field half, the constructor establishes the object's wholeness by hand and the finalizer dismantles it by hand.
+A finalizer's responsibilities are the object's own resource plus its owned fields, fired explicitly in its chosen order, in the window where the fields are still valid — the field-teardown gate (§7.22) admits exactly the acts that need it, `~ self :: f` and extract-then-`~`, and admits them only under a `~` receiver.
+Order-sensitive disposal is therefore written where it belongs, in the finalizer, with every field valid and nothing implicit to get it wrong.

+Finalization composes by recursion: finalizing a sub-object held in a field runs *that* object's finalizer, where *its* fields are torn down in turn, and so on down.
+Each level is explicit; the chain bottoms out at objects with no obligated fields.

 ---